deel-ai/xplique/docs/api/metrics/deletion.md

 # Deletion

-The Deletion Fidelity metric measures how well a saliency-map–based explanation of an image classification result localizes the important pixels.
+The Deletion Fidelity metric measures how well a saliency-map–based explanation localizes the important features.

 !!! quote
     The deletion metric measures the drop in the probability of a class as important pixels (given